 Brain Hematoma: An Overview of the Disease Process

-When one sustains head injuries or head trauma because of car accidents, falls, or inflicted by another individual by hitting that person with a solid and hard object forcefully, then that person could suffer from subdural hemorrhage which could lead to bleeding and accumulation of the blood in the affected area such as the subdural space of the brain; this condition is known as brain hematoma.
+When one sustains head injuries or head trauma because of car accidents, falls, or inflicted by another individual by hitting that person with a solid and hard object forcefully, then that person could suffer from subdural brain hemorrhage which could lead to bleeding and accumulation of the blood in the affected area such as the subdural space of the brain; this condition is known as brain hematoma.

 The main classifications of brain hematoma are: